ansible/ansible-content-parser/README.md

                         effective rule transforms (the 'write_list') by passing a keywords 'all' (=default) or 'none' or a comma separated list of rule ids or rule tags.
   --skip-ansible-lint   Skip the execution of ansible-lint.
-  --no-exclude          Do not rerun ansible-lint with excluding files that caused syntax check errors.
-If one or more
+  --no-exclude          Do not let ansible-content-parser to generate training dataset by excluding files that caused
-                        syntax check errors were found, execution fails without generating the training dataset.
+                        lint errors.
+With this option specified, a single lint error terminates the execution without generating the training dataset.
   -v, --verbose         Explain what is being done --source-license SOURCE_LICENSE
                         Specify the license that will be included in the training dataset.